milos-p-lab/VB6-on-Windows-11/README.md

 This repository provides a preconfigured environment based on existing redistributable components.
 The author does not distribute proprietary software — the package assumes you have the legal right to use VB6 and related tools.

 Use at your own risk.

+⚠️ **Note on Issues**
+Only reproducible, VB6-related problems are accepted.
+Off-topic or untested suggestions will be closed without discussion.

+---

+## 🤝 Contributing & Issues

+This project is provided **as-is**, with the goal of making legacy VB6 projects easier to run and maintain on modern Windows.

+- ✅ Issues are welcome if they describe **real, reproducible problems** (installation errors, missing components, runtime crashes).
+- ✅ Suggestions for improvements are welcome **if tested** and directly relevant to VB6 compatibility.
+- ⚠️ Please avoid stylistic feedback (e.g., folder names, comments inside `.bat` files, or alternative approaches without testing).
+- ⚠️ This is **not** a forum for “why do you use VB6?” discussions.
+The project exists for those who need it.

+Unhelpful or off-topic issues may be closed without further discussion to keep the focus on maintaining legacy VB6 compatibility.